 Shopping for a new heat pump is a lot like shopping for a new air conditioner or heating unit.
 It’s still a question of energy costs, efficiency, ease of maintenance and performance.
 Here are some features you should consider:

 Heating and cooling power: The performance of a heat pump is generally measured in British thermal units (BTU), the same standard used for air conditioners and furnaces.
 The higher the BTUs, the more heating or cooling power the model has.
 This BTU rating shouldn’t override every other consideration, however.
-The total size of a whole house unit, often expressed in tons, shouldn’t exceed the space to be heated and cooled.
-Consult a professional for estimates based on total square footage of the home.
+The total size of a whole-house unit, which is often expressed in tons, shouldn’t exceed the space to be heated and cooled.
+Consult a professional for estimates based on the total square footage of the home.

 Electronic controls: Whole house units tend to have one centralized thermostat that controls everything from heating or cooling modes to fan speed to temperature.
 They may also have independent controls on each zone vent.
 Window units often include remote controls that change fan speeds, temperature settings, and “sleep” timers.